How to Get Away with Murder season 2

 The second season of the ABC American television drama series How to Get Away with Murder was ordered on May 7, 2015, by ABC.
-The second season began airing on September 24, 2015, with 15 episodes like the previous season, and concluded on March 17, 2016.
-The smaller episode count than most network series stems from a deal with series star Viola Davis that the show would produce only 15 or 16 episodes per season.
+The second season began airing on September 24, 2015, and consisted of 15 episodes, concluding on March 17, 2016.
 A promotional poster was released on August 18, and the trailer was released on September 10.

 In its second season, the series has continued to receive accolades; the show has been nominated for Outstanding Drama Series at the Image Awards as well as the GLAAD Awards.
 Viola Davis has won the Screen Actors Guild Award for Outstanding Performance in a Drama Series and has been nominated for Outstanding Lead Actress in a Drama Series at the Primetime Emmy Awards, Outstanding Actress in a Drama Series at the Image Awards, Best Actress in a Drama Series at the Critics' Choice Awards, and Best Actress in a Television Series at the Golden Globe Awards.